adaOctopus/plutus-mint-lock-unlock-dapp/HowToUse.md

 8. NOw run `cabal build` (you are inside a nix shell)
 9. EVerything should be done and compiled properly.
 10. If not search the error or message in the PlutusWizards discord https://discord.gg/hvGtC7Xh

+### Approach one: `cardano-cli`

+In this approach we are going to use cardano-cli in order to interact with the contracts.
+First, I would recommend to spend some time reading LockScriptV2, NFTIdent, UtilToken just to understand what's going on.
+The contracts are very basic, for the purpose of this practice repo.

+Also, in order to use this approach, I assume you have `cardano-node`, `cardano-cli` installed, and you have created in your own directory some test addresses.
+No useful to use my test-addresses, cause if multiple people use this repo it wont work.

+Also, WE USE PREPROD.
+That's the testnet we use for this repo.

+Review the: `cardano-cli-tx/complete-tx-lock-mint.sh` to understand whats going on.
+Remember, you will have to update fields there, like inputs (txIds,refs, policyIDS)

+You have to serialize NFTIdent, UtilToken on your own using your own TxOutRefs (for NFTIdent) Read the contracts to understand what parameterized means, and why you need TxOutRef to serialize the NFT ident script

+FOr the LockScriptV2 you dont need to serialize it, here is its address. `addr_test1wrgzpjxkl3249pfsjgmv7mueautkt28kgx2xhehjqhxanecznac34`

+Here is the guidance around serializing the Contracts:
+1. go to `cardano-cli-approach.md` at the root of this directory.
+2. Line 23 and beyond.
+3. If you have questions, discord server is the way to go.

+Once you are done with serialization, once you have updated `cardano-cli-tx/complete-tx-lock-mint.sh` this bash script with your inputs, policyids, numbers and files you can go at cardano-cli-tx folder at the root of this directory and run :  `.complete-tx-lock-mint.sh` to run the transaction.

+You need to have a cardano node up and running to do this, and remember to export the CARDANO_SOCKET_PATH inside this directory.